 The Association considered the FRS 102 definition of investment property which refers to property held to earn rentals for capital appreciation, rather than for administrative purposes or for sale in the ordinary course of business.
-The Association has also reviewed Section 16 of FRS 102 that precludes the classification of property held primarily for the provision of social benefits being classified as investment property.
-The Association has applied this by judging that rental properties without public subsidy attached to them are investment properties.
+The Association has also reviewed both Section 16 of FRS 102 and Section 8 of the Housing SORP which preclude the classification of property held primarily for the provision of social benefits being classified as investment property.
+The Association has applied this requirement by judging, amongst other things, that rental properties without public subsidy attached to them, unless there are other reasons, should be classified as investment properties.